droglenc/NCHighways/Syllabus-Current.md

 <img class="img-right" src="img/studying.jpg" alt="Studying Hours">

 You should plan on spending approximately 2 hours per week of time without distraction outside of class preparing for each module (i.e., doing the assigned readings, completing out-of-class assignments).[^time] **The work required for this course can be completed within this expected amount of time**.
-If you feel that you are spending an inordinate amount of time prepating for this course please see me or the TA.
+If you feel that you are spending an inordinate amount of time preparing for this course please see me or the TA.

 <br>